xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 Embedding a Python Script in Regular Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We know, both type of scripts can call each other.
+We know that both type of scripts can call each other.
 As things getting even fancier, now we can also embed a Python Script block directly in the Regular Script.
 Below is an example of that.
 Assuming there is a Python Script called "PyFuncs", inside that there is a Python function call "CycleTargetDefocus()", as mentioned earlier.
 The example below is to call that Python function directly from Regular script without a dedicated script editor for the python part.
 The single "hybrid" script gets the job done.

 .. code-block::
    :linenos:
    :caption: Embedded Python Script Example

    ScriptName Regular
-   #!Python
-   #import serialem as sem

    low = -1.
    high = -2.5
    step = 0.1